MichelleOha/Michelle-CoderAcademy.github.io/README.md

 _Colour Palette:_

-Next was the colour theme.
 I originally wanted to go with really safe neutral colours like white, tan, beige.
 But once I started to style with these colours I didn't feel inspired by them.
 So I did some research and found a colour palette that made me feel creative and captivated me and I decided I would work with something similar to that (inspiration image below)

 ![image](./assets/colour-palette.png)
 Image reference: https://visme.co/blog/website-color-schemes/